Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Numerical studies

 \subsection{DGM Training}

-To generate scenarios for our evaluation, we train GANs, WGANs, and VAEs on historical energy time series data.
-As the considered DGMs are well established at this point, we only present a brief review of the underlying methodologies and refer the interested reader to the original papers~\citep{goodfellow2016deep,arjovsky2017wasserstein,kingma2013auto} and other literature~\citep{goodfellow2016deep, bond2021deep} for detailed introductions.

-GANs utilize a two-player adversarial game, where a generator is trained to generate data while a discriminator is trained to categorize data as real or fake.
-The iterative game continues until the two models reach a Nash equilibrium~\citep{goodfellow2014generative}.
-The WGAN is a modification of the standard GAN that also relies on adversarial training but relaxes the real vs. fake classification to continuous confidence.
-Figure~\ref{fig:gan} shows a sketch of the general setup of GANs.

-Other than GANs and WGANs, VAEs are set up as an encoding-decoding structure, where the latent space is penalized to be Gaussian.
-Thus, by sampling from the Gaussian latent space the decoder becomes a generative model.
-A sketch of the basic VAE structure is shown in Figure~\ref{fig:vae}.

-In our analysis, we analyze three different energy time series.
-The data sets are: \begin{itemize} \item Daily total PV power generation in Germany from 2013 to 2015 \citep{DataSource}, \item Daily total wind power generation in Germany from 2013 to 2015 \citep{DataSource}, \item Intra-day price data from 2017 to 2019 from the European Energy Exchange AG (EEX), based in Leipzig, Germany, processed by the Fraunhofer Institute for Solar Energy Systems~\citep{DataSourcePrice}. \end{itemize} When using DGMs for scenario generation, the historical time series is cut into daily segments.
-Each segment is then viewed as a vector-valued sample of a multivariate distribution, and each time step is represented as a dimension \citep{chen2018model}.
+To generate scenarios for our evaluation, we train GANs, WGANs, and VAEs on three different historical energy time series data sets.
+The data sets are: \begin{itemize} \item Daily total PV power generation in Germany from 2013 to 2015 \citep{DataSource}, \item Daily total wind power generation in Germany from 2013 to 2015 \citep{DataSource}, \item Intra-day price data from 2017 to 2019 from the European Energy Exchange AG (EEX), based in Leipzig, Germany, processed by the Fraunhofer Institute for Solar Energy Systems~\citep{DataSourcePrice}. \end{itemize} As described in Section~\ref{sec:dgmApplications}, the historical time series is cut into daily segments.
+Each segment is then viewed as a vector-valued iid sample of a multivariate distribution, and each time step is represented as a dimension \citep{chen2018model}.
 The time series considered here are recorded in 15\,min intervals, rendering scenarios comprised of 96\,time-steps.
+The collection of all scenarios then is a set of 96\,dimensional iid samples.